meatsby/meatsby.github.io/content/2. Tech Stacks/6. Infrastructure as Code/Terraform/HCTA 003 Practice Questions.md

 ## Question 116
 ---
-You have created a main.tr Terraform configuration consisting of an application server, a database, and a load balancer.
+You have created a main.tf Terraform configuration consisting of an application server, a database, and a load balancer.
 You ran terraform apply and all resources were created successfully.
 Now you realize that you do not actually need the load balancer so you run terraform destroy without any flags What will happen?

 - A. Terraform will destroy the application server because it is listed first in the code
 - B. Terraform will prompt you to confirm that you want to destroy all the infrastructure